-Windows 11 not sleeping is a fairly common, if slightly surprising issue for the new OS.
-It is, though, a relatively easy issue to fix.
-So if you used to worry, thought you were going mad in a hurry, getting stressed, making excess mess in darkness, we'll help you find ways to restore harmony and bring the blessed oblivion of sleep back to your computer.
+Anyways, Windows 11 not sleeping is a relatively easy issue to fix.
+So if you used to worry, thought you were going mad in a hurry, getting stressed, or making an excess mess in darkness, we'll help you find ways to restore harmony and bring the blessed oblivion of sleep back to your computer.

 There's plenty to cover, so let's find insight.
 And then get some sleep.

 How To Fix Sleep Mode Not Working On Windows 11

 There are a couple of different ways that this issue manifests.
 Firstly, it can happen that Windows 11 won't go into sleep mode and just stays on all the time.
 And secondly, sometimes, instead of entering sleep mode, Windows 11 simply shuts down fully.